Saturday, May 8, 2021 is World Ovarian Cancer Awareness Day.

-Friday, May 8, is World Ovarian Cancer Awareness Day.
-Considered the most lethal female cancer, I recently “sat down” for a virtual chat with Dr. Patti Power, gynecologic oncologist with Eastern Health, to learn more about this disease and how women can better protect themselves.
+In May 2020, I “sat down” for a virtual chat with Dr. Patti Power, a gynecologic oncologist with Eastern Health who specializes in gynecological cancers, to learn more about what is considered to be the most lethal female cancer – and to learn what steps women can take to better protect themselves.

-“One of the most satisfying things about our specialty,” says Dr. Power, “is our long-term relationship with patients.
+“One of the most satisfying aspects our specialty,” says Dr. Power, “is our long-term relationship with patients.
 We meet women at diagnosis, perform their surgeries, administer their chemotherapy and then follow patients for years.
-It’s unique as these roles are usually performed separately by a surgeon and a medical oncologist with other cancers.
-We not only get to know our patients well but we also get to know their families very well.”
+We get to know our patients and families really well, which is really important in battling this insidious disease.”

 There are four stages of cancer.
 For ovarian cancer, stage one means that the cancer is confined to the ovary and has not spread to other parts of the body.

-The earlier a cancer is detected, the better the outcomes for patients in terms of prognosis, treatment, quality of life and survival rates.
+The earlier a cancer is detected, the better the outcomes for patients in terms of prognosis, treatment options, quality of life and survival rates.

-In fact, the five-year survival rate for diagnosis at stage one is greater than 90 per cent, while the five-year survival rate for women who present at very advanced stages is only 50 per cent.
+In fact, the five-year survival rate for stage one ovarian cancer is greater than 90 per cent, while the five-year survival rate for women who present at very advanced stages is less than 50 per cent.

 “Many of my patients say, ‘I had my Pap test last year.
 How can I have ovarian cancer?’”

-While a Pap test is a key tool in diagnosing the precursor changes related to cervical cancer, “it has absolutely no role in detecting ovarian cancer, and often provides women with a false sense of gynecological good health,” stresses Dr. Power.
+While a Pap test is a key tool in diagnosing the precursor changes related to cervical cancer, “it has a limited role in detecting ovarian cancer, and often provides women with a false sense of gynecological good health,” stresses Dr. Power.